jmeriles/NonlinFEA/README.md

 # NonlinFEA

-This folder contains assignments from the ME 280B class at UC Berkeley.
+This repository contains assignments from the ME 280B class at UC Berkeley.